wesleycamargo/azure-docs.pt-br/articles/cache/cache-dotnet-how-to-use-in-role.md

 ## <a name="working-with-caches"></a>Trabalhando com caches
 As etapas desta seção descrevem como realizar tarefas comuns com o caching.

-* [Como criar um objeto DataCache][Como criar um objeto DataCache]
+* [Como criar um objeto DataCache][How To: Create a DataCache Object]
-* [Como adicionar e recuperar um objeto do cache][Como adicionar e recuperar um objeto do cache]
+* [Como adicionar e recuperar um objeto do cache][How To: Add and Retrieve an Object from the Cache]
-* [Como especificar a expiração de um objeto no cache][Como especificar a expiração de um objeto no cache]
+* [Como especificar a expiração de um objeto no cache][How To: Specify the Expiration of an Object in the Cache]
 * [Como armazenar o estado da sessão ASP.NET no cache][Como armazenar o estado da sessão ASP.NET no cache]
-* [Como armazenar o cache de saída de página ASP.NET no cache][Como armazenar o cache de saída de página ASP.NET no cache]
+* [Como armazenar o cache de saída de página ASP.NET no cache][How To: Store ASP.NET Page Output Caching in the Cache]

 <a name="create-cache-object"></a>